briansworth/dev/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

 <p>
   Just as in my previous Sccm prereq posts,
   I will be writing a full script for the process.
-  There will of course be examples at the end of the post as well.
+  There will be examples at the end of the post as well.
   Jump to the end for the script, or go through the journey of figuring it out with me.
 </p>